Prizes, scholarships and other financial support

 Applications are invited for the following awards:

 The purpose of this bursary is to assist students to travel to China, spending some time in Hong Kong where possible, for the purpose of exposing them to Chinese culture and improving their knowledge of Chinese language.
 Holders are normally expected to undertake a course of study, for which they may receive credit (as appropriate) towards their degree at the University of Sydney.
-Preference is given to students enrolled, at the time of application, in Chinese 2A, 2B, 3A, 3B, 4A or 4B.
+Preference is given to students enrolled, at the time of application, in a unit of in-country study.
 Preference may also be given to students who have, at the time when the award is made, no other scholarship or bursary support for the proposed travel to China known to the awarding committee.

 The bursary was established in 1997 by a generous donation from Professor John Wong, a prominent Hong Kong alumnus.